JB395/Bits-to-Target-and-Difficulty/README.md

 ### bumpfee "txid" ( options )

 Bumps the fee of a transaction, replacing it with a new transaction by adjusting the change.
-The new fee can be calculated automatically or by using various options (see “help bumpfee”).
+The new fee can be calculated automatically or by using various options.

 ```
 bumpfee "cae25062777fca1bce7f860dd238af2be4495f4aef1b5a15bbee260b4c3cde2"